 General Information 2

 Learning Outcomes 2

 General Assessment Information 3

 Assessment Tasks 4

-Delivery and Resources 5
+Delivery and Resources 6

 Policies and Procedures 6

+Changes from Previous Offering 8

 Inclusion and Diversity 8

 Professionalism 8

 Disclaimer

 Macquarie University has taken all reasonable measures to ensure the information in this publication is accurate and up-to-date.
 However, the information may change or become out-dated as a result of change in University policies, procedures or rules.
 The University reserves the right to make changes to any information in this publication without notice.
 Users of this publication are advised to check the website version of this publication [or the relevant faculty or department] before acting on any information in this publication.